ligato/docs/docs/developer-guide/plugin-lookup.md

 }
 ```

+---

-3 Add the connection to the etcd database.
-Datasync is usually wrapped as `KVProtoWatcher` or `KVProtoWriter` and then injected into the plugin:
+3. Add the connection to the etcd database.
+Datasync is usually wrapped as `KVProtoWatcher` or `KVProtoWriter`, and injected into the plugin:

 ```go
 type MyApp struct {